 As developers, we are always on the lookout for tools that would allow us to save time and effort.
 We want to be able to write code and run it everywhere.
 With React Native and Flutter, this dream is slowly turning into reality.
-Because now, not only can we run apps on both Android and iOS, we can run it on the web and even desktop as well.
+Because now, not only can we run apps on both Android and iOS, we can run them on the web and even desktop as well.

 For us to effectively judge React Native Web and Flutter for web, it’s important that we first compare the underlying platform.
 We have to consider not just the web capabilities, but also the overall platform experience.
-I’ll try to stay as concise as possible because these kinds of comparisons have been done countless times already.
-You can learn more here: Flutter vs. React Native vs. Xamarin.

 We’ll use the following criteria as the point of comparison:

-How quickly can a beginner go from zero knowledge of the platform to a fully-functioning app?
+How quickly can a beginner go from zero knowledge of the platform to a fully functioning app?

-In React Native, it’s a five-step process:
+In React Native, it’s a multi-step process:

 There’s one extra step required to run it on the browser, but that’s negligible because it’s only a command to install the web dependencies.

 The steps mentioned above are from the quick start guide.
-You’ll need to invest more time when setting up your machine if you go the CLI route.
-Though that’s something a beginner rarely needs to do since most of the native APIs are already implemented in Expo.
+You’ll need to invest more time when setting up your machine if you go the CLI route, though that’s something a beginner rarely needs to do since most of the native APIs are already implemented in Expo.

 On the other hand, Flutter’s development setup can be summarized with the following steps: